gamblevore/speedie/Documentation/LanguageGuide.md

             .File <~ s
             .file <~ "\n"

-        helper OpenLog (|string| path)
+        function openlog (|string| path)
             .FILE = path.file
             .file.OpenEmpty

 One thing you will notice immediately, is that we are accessing our properties with `.` even within a class's own functions.
 This is different to most languages. `self.property` is equal to `.property` in speedie.
 The dot `.` is necessary, you can't access self's properties or functions without it.
 This reduces the chances of bugs.

-Another thing you might spot is that actually, Speedie is case-insensitive.
+Another thing you might spot is that when it comes to looking up names, Speedie is case-insensitive.
 It doesn't care if you write `.FILE` or or `.file` or `.fILe`.
 This makes writing code easier.

-In speedie, functions are just functions.
-They behave the same way.
-So why is one function declared as `function` and the other `helper`? `helper` functions are hidden by the IDE "Perry"!
-So its a way for developers to unclutter their code from the perspective of users, thats all!

 You might see a lot of functions like this, used internally by Speedie: